We know you’ve noticed it…

 Your Facebook page’s reach is one of the most important metrics on your Facebook account.

 The higher it is, the more of your following you can reach with your posts.
 This means more traffic, engagement, and ultimately sales.

-I’ve shown you five different ways to increase your organic page reach.
+We’ve shown you five different ways to increase your organic page reach.

 Test and implement as many of them as you can.
 If you’re feeling a bit overwhelmed, start with just one or two.